 Brand strength survey: Ask your existing customers how strongly they prefer your brand, and why.
 Yes, your current customers aren’t a random sample.
 However, surveying your current customers helps you pinpoint strengths and weakness in your brand.
 You can also identify customers who are super users and evangelists for your product.
 Activate them to help build your brand awareness.

-Technology: It’s 2017–customers expect everything to be digital, personalize, and mobile.
+Technology: We’re well into the 21st century–customers expect everything to be digital, personalize, and mobile.
 Mobile goes double for transit.
 I should be able to look up routes and fares, store my favorite routes, receive real-time updates, and even pay my fares with my smart phone.
 Citizens have that convenience in the rest of their life; why should social goods be any different?

 Examples of Branding Public Transportation